Jon McTaggart, President and Chief Executive Officer

 Tim Roesler, Senior Vice President, Business Development

 Tim Roesler is chief business development officer and senior vice president for American Public Media (APM).
 Tim supervises business development, business planning, sponsorship sales (underwriting) e-commerce, and ticketed events for APM and its subsidiaries.
 Roesler has been with APM for 12 years.
-Prior to his promotion to CBDO, Roesler was SVP – General Manager of Minnesota Public Radio (APM’s largest business unit) and he doubled as head of APM Music services including national shows and the company’s regional music networks Classical MPR, The Current and Classical South Florida.
+Prior to his promotion to CBDO, Roesler was SVP – General Manager of Minnesota Public Radio (APM’s largest business unit) and he doubled as head of APM Music services including national shows and the company’s regional music networks Classical MPR and The Current.
 Previously, Roesler also held the titles of VP Sales; and SVP sales/marketing/distribution during which time APM/MPR achieved record sales and distribution revenues.
 Prior to joining APM, Tim spent most of his career in commercial broadcasting, serving in various management positions in Omaha (KFAB/KGOR), Monterey (Henry Broadcasting), San Francisco (CBS), and Minneapolis (AM/FM).
 Before joining APM in 2001, he was director of sales for Internet Broadcasting, which created and operated digital assets for commercial TV companies like Hearst-Argyle, Post-Newsweek, and NBC-TV.

 Roesler has a B.A. in Broadcast Journalism from the University of Nebraska, and an M.A. in Telecommunication from Michigan State University.
 In addition, Tim has recently done graduate level coursework in business strategy at USC’s Marshall School of Business.
 He and his wife Marci live in Deephaven, Minn. and have two daughters Carolina and Madeline.